DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Real-world experiments and discussions

 \item \textbf{ARIMA}: The Autoregressive Integrated Moving Average (ARIMA) model is a classical time series approach that considers temporal correlations, but overlooks spatial and vertical dependence.
 It is implemented for each location and height.
 All model parameters and coefficients are optimized using the \texttt{pmdarima} package in {Python}.

-\item \textbf{STGP}: The spatio-temporal Gaussian process model is a standard geostatistical approach which considers spatio-temporal correlations through a separable covariance function.
-The model is trained using the \texttt{fitrgp} package in {MATLAB}.
+\item \textbf{STGP}: The spatio-temporal Gaussian process model is a {prevalent} geostatistical approach {which considers correlations over space and time, but not height.
+For its covariance function, we use a convex combination of Schlater's Lagrangian kernel \citep{SchlatherCov} and a separable squared exponential kernel, as expressed in (\ref{eq:schlather}).

-\item \textbf{DeepAR}: The Deep Autoregressive model (DeepAR) is a deep statistical method, in which a sequence of RNNs are linked in an autoregressive-based manner.
-We fit the DeepAR using the \texttt{GluonTS} package in Python, and follow the original suggestion of the authors for setting the parameters \citep{deepar}. \end{itemize} We present the forecasting experiments in Section \ref{results_forecast}, followed by some in-depth discussions about the performance of DeepMIDE.
+where $\rho$ is an asymmetry parameter denoting the strength of asymmetry, $\ell_{\mathbf{s}}^2$ and $\ell_{t}^2$ are spatial and temporal length-scale parameters, respectively.
+The advection vectors in Schlather's Lagrangian kernel are assumed to be random vectors following a bivariate Gaussian distribution for which the mean $\boldsymbol{\nu}$ and covariance $\boldsymbol{\Sigma}$ are estimated using the wind velocity forecasts from the NWP model.
+A separate STGP model is trained for each height using the \texttt{fitrgp} package in {MATLAB}.
+Hence, this space-time model, while capable of capturing complex space-time correlation structures, does not account for vertical dependencies and interactions.}